Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Background

+The idea of using vehicles for data collection has been around since the end of the last century.
 In sparse Wireless Sensor Networks (WSN), researchers have been proposing the use of mobile data collectors to reduce the power consumption of sensors, while at the same time achieving cost-effective connectivity.
 Data MULEs (Mobile Ubiquitous LAN Extensions) are mobile nodes that pick up data in one place and drop it elsewhere \cite{shah_data_2003}.
 With the three-tier architecture, such implementations aim to extend the network coverage and increase communications opportunities \cite{pereira2012delay}.
 A simulation study in \cite{anastasi_data_2008} shows an interesting direction to improve the energy efficiency of data collection with data mules, and another work in \cite{medjiah_sailing_2014} presents a Geographic Routing/Greedy Forwarding-based protocol for data mules in DTN.